denisesato/InteractiveProcessDriftDetectionFW/README.md

 This is a public repository for Interactive Process Drift Detection (IPDD) Framework, a tool for detecting process drifts in process models.

 # Installation from source-code repository
-This installation process was tested on a Windows 10 machine.
+This installation process was tested on a Windows 10 machine with Python 3.9.1.

 After you cloned the git repository, go to the project directory and install the dependencies (using pip):

-	pip install -U numpy
+	pip install -U numpy==1.22.3
 	pip install -r requirements.txt
-	pip install /scikit-multiflow-0.6.dev0.tar.gz
+	pip install ./scikit-multiflow-0.6.dev0.tar.gz

 # Docker installation
 It is possible to install IPDD via docker using the Dockerfile.
 If you need any help please verify the file docker_help.txt.